Wild, rugged and largely undiscovered by many of us, the Mourne Coastal Route should be on every adventure lover’s must-visit list.

 To get there, you must park at Carrick Little car park.
 From there you need to follow the path that takes you through the valley.
 You will see a small wooded area ahead with a path running alongside which you must follow.
 Continue to walk upstream when you hit the river and before long you will spot some waterfalls with glorious rock pools.
 The water here is crystal clear and so refreshing, it really is an idyllic spot to cool off after the short hike in!

-Wet Bouldering will see you swim, scramble and leap across rock pools, over boulders and into plunge pools at the foot of the mighty Mourne Mountains at Bloody Bridge.
+Water Bouldering will see you swim, scramble and leap across rock pools, over boulders and into plunge pools at the foot of the mighty Mourne Mountains.
 It’s guaranteed to bring out your inner child and leave you grinning from ear to ear.

-Life Adventure offers fully qualified guides who will make sure you have a whole lot of fun while staying safe in the process!
-Those who are just starting out will be brought to the infamous Bloody Bridge for a half-day fully guided experience.
+Cloughmor Extreme offers fully qualified guides who will make sure you have a whole lot of fun while staying safe in the process!
 They will provide all the gear, so you just need to turn up!
+Those who want even more excitement can opt to head to the coast for a spot of coasteering which will see you clamber along the coastline taking in some very high cliff jumps along the way!

 The Mourne Coastal Route: Stay